MoyoM/WordGridSearch/README.md

 implemented solution
 ------------------------------------------------
 a) Juypter notebooks
-The implemented solution are in this repository
+The implemented solutions are in this repository
-Stage 1: 2D GRID OF ENGLISH ALPHABETS - https://github.com/MoyoM/WordGridSearch/word_grid.ipynb
+Stage 1: 2D GRID OF ENGLISH ALPHABETS - https://github.com/MoyoM/WordGridSearch/blob/master/Notebooks/word_list_generation.ipynb

 Stage 2: SEARCH ENGLISH WORDS IN A 2D GRID - https://github.com/MoyoM/WordGridSearch/word_grid.ipynb

 The Jupyter Notebooks allow interactive testing of the functionality created in this project.
 Test data and test runs are presented at the end of each notebook

 b) Python Modules